From Left to Right: Vivobarefoot Geo Court, Mukishoes Plum, Feelgrounds Droptop, Groundies Sydney, Be Lenka Prime, Bohempia Kolda

 Feelgrounds are reminiscent of skater shoes and edgier than the other options.
 They are so lightweight and flexible you forget you’re wearing them, but look very mainstream.
 They also have some good color combinations you don’t see often, like blush/white sole and black/white sole.
 Here you can read all my Feelgrounds reviews.
 Vegan, $120, Unisex sizing.

-The Zaqq Piquant, reviewed here, is another super-durable but kind-of-sweaty sneaker.
+The Zaqq Piquant is another super-durable but kind-of-sweaty sneaker.
 They are one of the few options made in lots of different colors, so that will tickle your fancy if you’re a colorful person (I, obviously, am not).
 Zaqq really nailed that classic, streamlined look with this sneaker and they are super versatile.
 Leather, $165, men’s and women’s sizing (vegan options on the website).

-Very similar to a classic Ked’s, these Bohempia sneakers are in my top 3 for looks.
+Very similar to a classic Ked’s, these Bohempia sneakers are one of my favorites for looks.
 The aesthetic is simple, low profile, and matches everything.
 One of the cool things about Bohempia (besides the fact that the shoes are sustainably made from organic hemp) is that their barefoot shoes have an extra wide version!
-I got a size 36 regular, and they are a good width and length for me.
+I got a size 36 regular, and they are a good width and length for me, the wide version is SUPER wide.
 They are high volume, so I had to put in an insole to keep my foot from sliding around.
 The sole feels about 5mm thick with average groundfeel.
 More deets here.
 ANYASREVIEWS gets you 10% off.

 - Mukishoes – Vegan and sustainably made.
 ANYASREVIEWS gets you 10% off.